Gaurav3707/ai-book-management-system/README.md

 - `DATABASE_URL`: Connection string for the PostgreSQL database.
 - `JWT_SECRET`: Secret key for JWT authentication.
 - `JWT_ALGORITHM`: Algorithm used for JWT.
-- `OLLAMA_ENDPOINT`: Endpoint for the AI model to generate summaries and recommendations.
+- `LOCALLY_DEPLOYED_LLM_ENDPOINT`: Endpoint for the AI model to generate summaries and recommendations.
-- `AI_MODEL`: The name of the AI model pulled on Ollama.
+- `LOCAL_AI_MODEL`: The name of the AI model pulled on Ollama.

 ## Logging